andrewmelchionna/Opinion-Propagation/README.md

 A generalization of the opinion-propagation code.
 Two connected nodes each play move U or move V, without knowing what the other node is playing.
 Players are rewarded if they play the same move.
 Note that this differs from opinion-propagation because 1) they are not forced to agree, 2) U and V might be associated to different reinforcement weights, 3) we explore different ways that a probability distribution for future moves is derived from the accumulated reinforcement weights

 # Prob of visitation Polya
-The above models are very similar to Polya's urn.
-I used this code in an attempt to simplify and understand the convergence properties of the players' moves
+The cooperation game above generalizes the classic Polya's Urn problem.
+I used this code in an attempt to simplify and understand the convergence properties of the players' strategies.